-This museum will provide an educational venue that presents an unbiased account of the Vietnam Era that will allow visitors to develop their own understanding of one of America's most controversial periods.
+This museum provides an educational venue that presents an unbiased account of the Vietnam Era that will allow visitors to develop their own understanding of one of America's most controversial periods.
 Accurate answers to this war's questions are important to our society; to help heal the scars that remain and ensure that we learn from our past.
-This museum will help those who were involved, whether as participants from the five services involved in the war, anti-war activists, family members of those who served or just observers, to remember, and better understand, the key happenings of those times in order to finally be able to move on.
+This museum will help those who were involved, whether as participants from the five services involved in the war, anti-war activists, family members of those who served, or just observers, to remember, and better understand, the key happenings of those times in order to finally be able to move on.

 What makes this museum unique?